 - Pedestrian and bike infrastructure is missing.
 Participants in numerous sessions said that walking and biking often feel like life-threatening activities.
 They noted the absence of sidewalks, crosswalks, and bike lanes.
-"No one wants to die on their way to work or their way home," said a suburban participant.
+"No one wants to die on their way to wark or their way have." acid a suburban participant. - their way to work or their way home," said a suburban participant.
 "Protected bike lanes-not just like plastic barriers, but truly, truly protected bike lanes-that would be a huge thing." - After-hours fears.
 Concerns about safety often focused on traveling in the evenings and at night.
 Many of these participants work in the service industry and do not have nine-to-five schedules.
 Participants expressed fears about walking on dark streets with the presence of fast-moving cars. - Aggressive driving.
 Many participants, particularly from suburban locations, spoke about feeling unsafe when they drive, particularly when encountering aggressive drivers, when driving on poorly lit roads, or driving in congestion.
 Bike safety concerns stemmed from their perceived lack of speed limit enforcement and having to compete for road space with cars that are going 15 to 20 mph above the speed limit.
 To address this issue, participants suggested better enforcement of speed limits, including installing speed cameras, and placing more speed bumps across residential areas.